 Lateral forces are a major problem in hurricanes and flood zones.
 Proper construction detailing is essential.
-As an architect, me and my engineers are very familiar with this type of detailing.

 Hurricane proof homes need shear walls and strapping.
 Shear walls prevent the house from tipping over.
 Strapping prevents it from coming apart at the seems and having parts ripped off.
 We always have an architect or engineer come out to the job site and inspects the details before the house is finished.
 Here are a few photos of some examples on a few houses we did in the flood zone.

 There are lots of different products that go into building a Hurricane resistant home.
 Make sure these products are hurricane rated especially your windows and doors.
 I cannot emphasize the importance of hurricane rated windows and doors.
 There are lots of different manufacturers you can look at and I promise, you will be able to find some in all price ranges.
 Hurricane rated windows are expensive but it is worth the money.